awakari/core/README.md

 To run the tests locally:

 1. Port-forward the reader API to local port 50051
-2. Port-forward the subscriptions API to local port 50052
+2. Port-forward the resolver API to local port 50052
-3. Port-forward the writer API to local port 50053
+3. Port-forward the subscriptions API to local port 50053
 4.
 ```shell
 make test